-- Once you are properly enrolled in the plan, we will pay for covered services that are given to you on or after your coverage effective date in accordance with this EOC. - If Hospitalized When Membership Begins: If you are an inpatient on your coverage effective date, you will be covered by the plan under this EOC as of your coverage effective date as long as you or someone acting on your behalf call the plan and allow us to manage your care.
-This may include a transfer to a network hospital, if medically appropriate. - WellSense does not impose any waiting periods or pre-existing condition limits or exclusions.
-Your group may have its own waiting period contact your group for more information. - The plan does not pay for any services, supplies or drugs you received prior to your coverage effective date with the plan.
+Once you are properly enrolled in the plan, we will pay for covered services that are given to you on or after your coverage effective date.
+(There are no waiting periods or pre-existing condition limits or exclusions.)
+The plan does not pay for any services you received prior to your coverage effective date with the plan.